1995 R&D 100 Award Submissions

 Our High-Strength Solenoid Magnet Coil extends pulsed electromagnet coil technology to new levels of performance, including longer pulse-length duration at higher field intensity.
-Our novel design not only enhances the capabilities and lifespan of extremely high field, pulsed research magnets, it also reduces risk to personnel and equipment and to valuable research samples within the magnet's coils.
+Our novel design not only enhances the capabilities and lifespan of extremely high-field-strength, pulsed research magnets; it also reduces risk to personnel and equipment and to valuable research samples within the magnet's coils.
 Our modular design reduces manufacturing and repair costs.

 FeaturesOur Laser-Launched Miniflyer is a unique, miniaturized, bench-top system for experimental shock physics.
 It uses a laser to propel high-velocity projectiles (miniflyers) into targets and an elaborate diagnostic setup to measure the flyer velocity and interaction with a target material at subnanosecond time scales.
 This innovation employs equipment that can easily be set up in a university or industrial laboratory.

-The MIE is more versatile than competitive commercial ion etchers and eliminates the major drawbacks of electrochemical etching.
+The Metallographic Ion Etcher (MIE) is more versatile than competitive commercial ion etchers and eliminates the major drawbacks of electrochemical etching.
 Large or multiple specimens can be treated at one time in its large etching area.
-Its water-cooled specimen holder allows high-powered and high-density plasma etching, which minimizes etching time.
+Its water-cooled specimen holder allows high-powered and high-density plasma etching, which minimize etching time.
 Its specially designed swing doors to the sample chamber and the configuration of its specimen holder allow easy specimen loading and unloading.
 A turbo pump and a high-capacity vane pump minimize the down time required for pumping the chamber vacuum.